dd86k/fwod/README.md

 ### Contributing
 You are free to fork my project in order to provide bug correcting suggestions.
 I try to be open ears most of the time.

+### Installing
+You only need Visual Studio 2012+, MonoDevelop, or Xamarin Studio, and you're good to go!

 ### License
 This project uses the MIT license, which you can read from the LICENSE file.